ronioncloud/w10install/README.md

 Click "64-bit download"

-Save the ISO file to the folder "iso" in the folder "w10install" and wait for the download to finish.
+Save the ISO file to the folder "software" in the folder "w10install" and wait for the download to finish.

 # 5. Extract the Windows 10 ISO file